-Blake works full time in an Emergency Department as an Emergency Medical Technician.
+Blake Wollenberg is the Founder of Wolf Pack Support Services.
+He currently works full-time as the EMS Liaison for two hospitals and works with healthcare workers, Firefighters, EMS and Police officers on a daily basis.
+He worked full time in the Emergency Department as an Emergency Medical Technician for almost five years.
+He spent countless hours preparing the hospital prior to its opening and had the pleasure of helping take care of the first patient the hospital ever saw!
+He is working to develop the hospitals mental health crisis program for the employees.
 He has previous experience in Fire Fighting, Pre-hospital EMS and EMS Education.
-He was tired of seeing too many friends constantly affected by the horrible things we see on a daily basis working in EMS.
-With the loss of one of his friends and Fire/EMS Brothers, due to suicide, he decided to turn Wolf Pack Support Services into a nonprofit to actively prevent future loss of friends and family.
+He also works for the local community college as an adjunct professor in the Emergency Medicine Program.
+Blake was tired of seeing too many friends and First Responder brothers/sisters constantly affected by the horrible things we see on a daily basis.
+With the suicide of one of his friends and Fire/EMS Brothers, in January 2018, he decided to develop Wolf Pack Support Services into a nonprofit organization to actively prevent the future loss of any fellow first responders and promote mental health awareness.
 His goal is to never lose another Pack Member.
 He currently serves as the President and sits on the Board of Directors.

 Courtney works full time in an Emergency Department as a Paramedic.
 She has previous experience of high call volume critical care Pre-Hospital EMS in Denver, CO and has worked in EMS Education for over five years.
 Courtney has a strong passion for destigmatizing Mental Health, especially within the first responder community.
 She serves as the Vice President and sits on the Board Of Directors.